Transfer Students Frequently Asked Questions

-The Department of Wildlife, Fisheries, and Conservation Biology welcomes transfer students to the program.
+The Department of Wildlife, Fisheries, and Conservation Biology (WFCB) welcomes transfer students to the program.
 Approximately one-half of the students graduating with B.S. degrees in Wildlife Ecology each year are transfer students.
 Those transfer students are split evenly between external transfers (from other universities or colleges) or internal transfers (from other programs at UMaine).

 As an external transfer student, how many of my credits from my current or past university or college courses will transfer to the University of Maine?